debops/debops/README.md

     cd debops-playbooks
     ansible-galaxy -p playbooks/roles install -r galaxy/requirements.txt

-This will download all roles used by DebOps playbooks into `debops-playbooks/playbooks/roles/` directory (you can also omit the `-p playbooks/roles` argument in which case roles will be installed system-wide, which requires `sudo` access or `root` permissions).
+This will download all roles required by the DebOps playbooks.

+They will be installed to `debops-playbooks/playbooks/roles/`.
+You can of course omit the `-p` argument and then the roles will be installed to the `roles/` path relative to where you installed Ansible.
+Depending on how you installed Ansible this may require `sudo` access.

+If you are updating already installed roles, `ansible-galaxy` might require the `--force` option to overwrite existing roles.

 ### Playbook usage